Julio Jones: 2011 season

 Jones came to terms with the Atlanta Falcons on July 28, 2011, signing a four-year contract worth $16.2 million, all of which was guaranteed.
 His NFL debut came against the Chicago Bears at Soldier Field.
 In the 30–12 loss, Jones had five receptions for 71 yards.
 In Week 3 against the Tampa Bay Buccaneers, Jones had six receptions for 115 yards in the Falcons 16–13 loss, his first game with 100+ yards.
 In Week 4, against the Seattle Seahawks, Jones had 11 receptions for 127 yards in the 30–28 victory.
 He recorded his first two receiving touchdowns on Week 9 against the Indianapolis Colts in a 31–7 victory.
 Jones's first touchdown was a 50-yard reception from quarterback Matt Ryan in the first quarter, and the second touchdown was an 80-yard reception from Ryan in the second quarter.
 After having quiet games against the New Orleans Saints and the Minnesota Vikings, and being inactive during a game against the Tennessee Titans, Jones bounced back against the Houston Texans with four receptions for 68 yards in the 17–10 loss.
 The following week, Jones had another strong game with three receptions for 104 yards and two touchdowns of 75 yards and 17 yards.
 Both of his touchdowns were in the 4th quarter, allowing the Falcons to close out a 31–23 victory against the Carolina Panthers.
 Over the last three games of his season, Jones recorded games of five receptions for 85 yards and a touchdown, eight receptions for 128 yards and a touchdown, and four receptions for 76 yards and two touchdowns.
 Overall, in 13 games played, Jones finished his rookie season with 393 receiving yards and six touchdowns over the last four games of the regular season.
-He finished the season leading all rookies in touchdown receptions with eight, while his 54 receptions for 959 receiving yards ranked him second among rookies in yards, behind A. J. Green of the Cincinnati Bengals and third in catches behind Green and Greg Little of the Cleveland Browns.
+He finished the season leading all rookies in touchdown receptions with eight, while his 54 receptions for 959 receiving yards ranked him second among rookies in yards, behind A. J. Green of the Bengals and third in catches behind Green and Greg Little of the Browns.
 Jones was named to the PFWA All-Rookie Team for the 2011 season.
 The Falcons made the playoffs with a 10–6 regular season record to earn the #5-seed in the playoffs.
 In his playoff debut, Jones had seven receptions for 64 yards in a 24–2 Wild Card Round loss to the eventual Super Bowl champion New York Giants.